 Partnering with the LAPD

 Our Los Angeles Police Department (LAPD) Senior Lead Officer for Studio City, Officer Shawn Smith, reports recent Studio City crimes at each SCRA Community Meeting, attends Neighborhood Watch meetings throughout the area, and provides valuable information to help residents safeguard themselves from crime.
-Senior Lead Officer Robert Benavidez, who covers the easternmost part of Studio City, also attends Neighborhood Watch meetings throughout the area and provides valuable information to help residents safeguard themselves from crime.
+Senior Lead Officer Kurtis Delbar, who covers the easternmost part of Studio City, also attends Neighborhood Watch meetings throughout the area and provides valuable information to help residents safeguard themselves from crime.
 Residents can contact either Senior Lead Officer with concerns or to request their presence at a Neighborhood Watch meeting.

 Studio City Senior Lead Officer